gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 [Deploy Board](https://docs.gitlab.com/ee/user/project/deploy_boards.md).
 The squares represent pods in your Kubernetes cluster that are associated with the given environment.
-Hovering above each square you can see the state of a deployment and clicking on the square will take you to the pod's logs page.
+Hovering above each square you can see the state of a deployment and clicking a square will take you to the pod's logs page.

 TIP: **Tip:**
 There is only one pod hosting the application at the moment, but you can add